 Find the right team

 Middle+ developers are a significant advantage, but you should choose the team not only by the level of its members.
 It is also worth paying attention to some other details.
-For example, here are some questions to ask a potential contractor’s team at the negotiation stage:
+For example, here are some questions to ask a potential contractor’s team at the negotiation prod:

 There is a lot at stake in MVP development, and it is important to make sure that the contractor carefully monitors the quality of development and complies with the requirements and needs of the client.
 This question will also help you find out how transparent the contractor’s internal processes are.